misiektoja/steam_monitor/docs/troubleshooting.md

 Two flags control how much the tool explains about itself.

 `--verbose` reports what the tool is doing in plain `* ` lines.
 It expands the startup summary, which is where the configuration file, dotenv file, install method and the source of each secret are named.
-During monitoring it stays quiet unless something happens: it reports any tracked feature that could not fire its alert this cycle.
+During monitoring it stays quiet unless something happens: it reports any tracked feature that could not fire its alert this cycle and each delivered alert with the inbox or webhook it reached.
 Use `--debug` for a line per completed check.

 A `--debug` run leaves the terminal as it was instead of clearing it, so the output you are comparing against stays on screen. `--verbose` clears it like an ordinary run.